 If you send 100,000 customer communications by email, but only 90% get delivered, that’s 10,000 communications that you have to roll back into your production workflow, most likely to be printed and mailed.

 Let’s say that costs you $1 in postage, plus another (even conservatively) 20 to 50 cents per item for the production.

-That’s an extra $12,000+ of hard cost (may be twice that or more depending on the communication type and how hours of staff are needed).
+That’s an extra $12,000+ of hard cost (maybe twice that or more depending on the communication type and the hours of staff that are needed).
 And that’s not including the cost of the extra time of the customer not having the communication to action (e.g. pay their bill!).